verifa/website/README.md

 ## Releasing

-Pushing to the `main` branch deploys the changes to the staging environment <https://staging.verifa.io>
+Tagging a `preview` to the pull request makes deploys it to the staging/PR environment <https://pr-xyx.verifa.io>

-Tagging a version makes deploys it to the production environment <https://verifa.io>
+Merging to the `main` branch deploys the changes to the production environment <https://verifa.io>

 ## Contributing